-A: Party is not required.
+A: Registering with a party is not required.
 If you leave this box blank as a first time registrant in your county, your party preference will be “Party Not Designated” (PND).
 If you leave this box blank and you are already registered in the county, your current party preference will be retained.
 Visit the online form and enter your information to see what party you are registered under.

-A: You can lookup and change your political party online at servicearizona.com.
+A: You can look up and change your political party online at servicearizona.com.
 Click on “Voter Registration.”
-Fill out the form with your date of birth and driver license number, and it will give you the party you are currently registered under.
+Fill out the form with your date of birth and driver’s license number, and it will give you the party you are currently registered under.